(Photo: John Mahoney)

 ___________________________

-As a newsroom trainer, Julian has taught journalists at CNN, the BBC, and in newspapers and TV networks across Canada.
-He is a regular speaker at journalism conferences of the CAJ in Canada and the IRE in the United States.
-He has also trained in Bangladesh for the Swedish FOJO Media Institute and MRDI; in Qatar for Al Jazeera; in Turkey with Syrian journalists for Journalists for Human Rights; and in the African countries of Tanzania, Ethiopia, Uganda, Ghana and Nigeria.
+As a newsroom trainer, Julian has taught journalists at CNN, the BBC, and in newspapers and TV networks across Canada and at journalism conferences of the CAJ in Canada and the IRE in the United States.
+Globally, he has trained correspondents from more than 25 countries for Al Jazeera Arabic including Lebanon, Turkey, France, Russia, Japan, Mauritania, Tunisia, Jordan, Saudi Arabia, Indonesia, Iraq, Iran, Pakistan, Yemen, China, Libya, and Afghanistan.
+In Bangladesh he worked for four years with the Swedish FOJO Media Institute and MRDI; in Turkey with Syrian journalists for Journalists for Human Rights; and in the African countries of Tanzania, Ethiopia, Uganda, Ghana and Nigeria for the World Bank.
 He has consulted for the OECD in Paris and UNICEF in New York.

 See samples of his training here.